smartdevicelink/sdl_evolution/proposals/0272-sdl-javascript-manager-layer.md

     getPreloadedChoices ()

     /**
      * Dismisses a currently presented keyboard with the associated ID.
 Canceling a keyboard only works when connected to SDL Core v.6.0+.
-When connected to older versions of SDL Core the keyboard will not be dismissed.
+When connected to older versions of SDL Core the keyboard will not be dismissed
      * @param {Number} cancelID - The unique ID assigned to the keyboard */ dismissKeyboard (cancelID)

     /**
      * Begin a multiple updates transaction.
 The updates will be applied when commit() is called<br>
-     * Note: if we don't use beginTransaction & commit, every update will be sent individually.
+     * Note: if we don't use beginTransaction & commit, every update will be sent individually */ beginTransaction ()
-     */
-    beginTransaction ()